Cookies Policy

 Porto's unique location facilitates business whether you go West or East.
 Portugal is the nearest European country to the United States and South America and the only country in continental Europe following Western European Time, the same time-zone as the U.K. and Ireland, which is just one hour behind Central European Time and a 2 to 3-hour time-zone difference from markets as far as Eastern Europe, the Middle East, Africa, and Brazil.

 This adds to the city’s advantages as a prime choice for multinational companies nearshoring their operations.
-More than 20 multinationals chose Porto as a nearshore location for technology and business service centres between 2019 and 2021, with investments from companies such as BMW, Volkswagen, Continental, Natixis, BNP Paribas, Euronext, Microsoft, Kantar, Farfetch and Revolut.
+Dozens of multinationals chose Porto as a nearshore location for technology and business service centres throughout the last several years, with investments from companies such as BMW, Volkswagen, Continental, GKN Automotive, Natixis, BNP Paribas, Euronext, Kantar, Revolut, Five9, and Intellias.

 Transports and urban mobility